-Synonym (also Plant Païen) for the grape variety Savagnin Blanc = Traminer; see there.
+Synonym (also Plant Païen) for the grape variety Savagnin Blanc (Traminer); see there.

-The exact origin of the white grape variety is uncertain; it could originate from Germany, France or the Czech Republic (Moravia).
+The exact origin of the white grape variety is uncertain; it could come from Germany, France or the Czech Republic (Moravia).
 The different varieties differ in berry colour, aroma, leaf shape and grape size, as well as in vigour, yield and susceptibility to disease, but they have almost the same DNA profile with minor differences.
 They are therefore considered as a single grape variety, although they are very much listed separately as distinct varieties in many grape variety catalogues.
 There are the following three main varieties:

 Savagnin Blanc (France) or Gelber Traminer, Weißer Traminer, Traminer (German-speaking countries): The French name (also abbreviated to Savagnin) is mostly given in international sources.
 Whether it is actually Weißer Traminer or Gewürztraminer is not always clear.
 This variety is characterised by odourless, yellow-green berries.

 Gewürztraminer or Roter Traminer or (especially in France) Savagnin Rose Aromatique: The German name (in English-speaking countries often with "u") is surprisingly also common internationally.
 By far the most common variety is characterised by aromatic, reddish/orange berries, which give the wine its typical, name-giving note

 Savagnin Rose or Klevener de Heiligenstein or Savagnin Rose Non Musqué: This non-aromatic variety with reddish-brown berries is rare; it is found almost exclusively in the French Alsace and in the municipality of Durbach (Baden).